Washington Luís: Early life

-He was the leader of the situationists and again became a state representative for the Paulista Republican Party from 1912 to 1913.
+He was the leader of the situationists and again became a state representative for the Republican Party of São Paulo from 1912 to 1913.
 He interrupted his mandate to become mayor of São Paulo (1914–1919), when he faced the general strike of 1917.
 He was governor of the state of São Paulo from 1920 to 1924.
 In 1924, Luís led the 3rd Battalion organized in Batatais to fight the rebels of São Paulo, which in 1925 became the Miguel Costa-Prestes Column.
 From 1925 to 1926, Luís served as a senator for the PRP.

 Presidency

 Through direct election, Luís went on to hold the Presidency of the Republic on 15 November 1926.
 He was deposed by the Revolution of 1930 on 24 October and went into exile in Europe and the United States, returning to Brazil after seventeen years in 1947.
 After returning from exile, he moved to São Paulo and devoted himself to historical studies.
 He was a worthy member of the philanthropic hospital Santa Casa de São Paulo; honorary president of the Brazilian Red Cross; member of the Institutes of History and Geography of São Paulo, Bahia and Ceará; member of the Academia Paulista de Letras; and member of the Brazilian Historic and Geographic Institute.
 The Rodovia Washington Luís in the state of São Paulo is named in his honor.

 Throughout the 1920s, the Old Republic suffered a deep wear due to demonstrations of opposition from the urban middle class, the lieutenants' and workers' movements and dissident oligarchies.
 Early in his administration, came to an end the Prestes Column, with 620 men who went into Bolivian territory and subsequently dissolved.
 The government of Washington Luís was no longer threatened by the lieutenants' rebellions and for the advancement of the labor movement, however, to restrain new opposition movements he created Celerada Act in 1927, which imposed press censorship and restricted the right of assembly, leading to underground the Brazilian Communist Party, which had been recognized by the government earlier that year.

 The global economic crisis of 1929, triggered with the stock market crash on 24 October, was the largest in the history of capitalism, reaching many countries and paralyzing economic activities.
 Its effects in Brazil overthrew the valuation policy of coffee, started in 1906 with the signing of the Taubaté Agreement.
 Coffee, which accounted for 70% of Brazilian exports, had its price reduced in the international market.
 The crisis threatened the stability of the government of Washington Luís, who did not allow the new currency devaluation, pleaded by farmers before the disaster on the New York Stock Exchange.